JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ![](12-12-17_7-06-28%C2%A0PM.png)

-Sara list off things on her fingers, "Fruit, pancakes, even freaking coffee."
+Sara list off things on her fingers, "Fruit salad, pancakes, sandwhiches, even freaking coffee doesn't taste right."

 ![](12-12-17_7-04-23%C2%A0PM.png)

 "Ah, yes.
-You see, some of our kind can eat like the human.
-But for some, their stomach whithers.
-When it does, anything solid makes them sick."
+You see, most of our kind can eat like the humans do.
+But for others, their stomach withers up until it cannot tolerate solid food anymore.
+Typically, if it happens, it takes years or centries to happen.
+But you wouldn't be the first for the transformation itself to wither you insides."

-"Whithers?"
+Sara swallowed, and looked down at her midsection.
+So her gut was trashed?
+But she was still pregnant, the baby was clearly growing, and see needed to feed both of them...
+Feed.
+She was a vampire that needed to *feed*.
+"So, I need to drink blood then?"
+At first thought made her skin crawl.
+But as she pictured doing so, a thirsty hunger awoke within her, and that made it sound like the best idea in the world.

-"Yes, usually it happens over time, but it can happen as someone transforms.
-A change in your diet should give you much relief."
+"That is one option.
+There is also a tree native to this area that bears the blood-fruit.
+Anyone who knows what they're doing behind a bar counter can make the fruit into a drink that serves as a nice alternative."

 ----

 ![](12-12-17_7-06-53%C2%A0PM.png)

-Lilith explained multiple things to Sarila, but when it came to using their dark powers, Lilith difered to Caleb.
+Lilith explained multiple things to Sara, but when it came to using their dark powers, Lilith difered to Caleb.

 ----

 ![](12-12-17_7-07-18%C2%A0PM.png)

-Lilith stood, "Come this way, my brother is better at this then myself."
+Lilith stood, "Come this way, my brother is better at this than myself."

 ![](12-12-17_7-09-40%C2%A0PM.png)